Nearly eight decades ago, Soviet women fighter pilots proved they could be the Top Guns of their day.

 The Russian Revolution of 1917 was not only supposed to herald in an of progress for the working class.
 It was also supposed to usher in equality among races and genders.
 Women were encouraged to seek roles in all facets of the working world.

 Stalin’s rise in the 1920s saw a retrenchment in this view.
-Women were once pigeonholed in a primarily domestic role.
+Women were once again pigeonholed in a primarily domestic role.
 However, this attitude competed with the real need to rapidly industrialize and modernize the Soviet Union.
 War with the capitalist world was thought to be inevitable, so it was all hands on deck in the drive to prepare the nation’s modern military force.

 Women were among the most enthusiastic adherents of modernization.
 Nothing epitomized modernity more than aviation.
-In the 1920s and 1930s, airborne exploreres were on par with movie stars.
+In the 1920s and 1930s, airborne explorer were on par with movie stars for fame.
 When the Komsomol (Communist Youth League) partnered with the paramilitary organization charged with preparing future military personnel to set up flying clubs across the country, thousands of young people signed up.
 In all, an estimated 140 aeroclubs trained around 150,000 pilots in the 1930s, a third of them women.
 Many of these women progressed to become flight instructors.
 In the years leading up to World War II, it was quite common for future Air Force pilots to have been trained by women.

 A Call to Arms